shrinerb/shrine/doc/creating_storages.md

       # ...

       def presign(id, **options)
-        # returns a Hash with :url, :fields, and :headers keys
+        # returns a Hash with :method, :url, :fields, and :headers keys
       end

       # ...